 Opportunistic is the riskiest of all real estate investment strategies.
 It is also synonymous with ‘growth’ in the stock market, like ‘value-add,’ but it is even riskier.
 Opportunistic investors take on the most complicated projects and may not see a return on their investment for three or more years.
 These investment strategies require years of experience and a team of people to be successful.
 Ground-up developments, acquiring an empty building, land development and repositioning a building from one use to another are examples of opportunistic investments.

 Opportunistic properties often have little to no cash flow at acquisition but have the potential to produce a tremendous amount of cash flow once the value has been added.
 Opportunistic investors tend to use leverage of 70% or more, but the amount of leverage can vary based on the ability to obtain debt.
 For land development, banks simply won’t lend more than 50%.
 Opportunistic investors can expect the highest annual returns for a real estate investment, often over 20%.

 It’s important for investors to know the difference of each strategy because the actual risk of an investment and the advertised risk may be very different.
 A conservative investor focused on income generation should be investing in higher-quality properties with low leverage or in a debt fund that lends money.
 Those with a bigger appetite for risk and a longer time horizon should consider value-add or even opportunistic strategies.
 Dialing leverage up or down will reduce or increase the financial risk and the risk profile.
 There is a private real estate investment strategy for virtually every individual investor and finding the investments that suit their personal risk/return profile is essential.

-This article was abridged from “Why Every Investment Portfolio Needs Private Real Estate,” our comprehensive guide for accredited investors.
+This article was abridged from “The Comprehensive Guide to Investing in Private Real Estate.”
 Click here to download your copy.